sisoe24/Python-Easy-Print/README.md

 - Commands for logging statements: `debug`, `info`, `warning`, `error` and `critical`
 - Commands can be activate by selecting the whole word/s or just by hovering the cursor over.
 - Comment, uncomment and delete statements made by extension.
-- Quick command to initiate a Python2 file with the declarations needed to use the Python3 `print` and decode `utf-8` unicode characters.
+- Quick command to initiate a Python 2 file with the declarations needed to use the extension.

 ## Commands & Key bindings